-• On May 18, 2020, we completed a follow-on public offering pursuant to which we issued an aggregate of 12,650,000 shares of our common stock for net proceeds of approximately \$55.9 million after deducting the underwriting discounts and commissions and other offering expenses.
+On May 18, 2020, we completed a follow-on public offering pursuant to which we issued an aggregate of 12,650,000 shares of our common stock, which included the full exercise of the underwriters' option to purchase additional shares, at a public offering price of \$4.75 per share, before deducting underwriting discounts and commissions.
+We received aggregate net proceeds of approximately \$55.9 million after deducting the underwriting discounts and commissions and other offering expenses.

-• On June 5, 2020, we entered into a sales agreement with SVB Leerink LLC ("SVB Leerink") pursuant to which we may offer and sell shares of our common stock having an aggregate offering price of up to \$35.0 million from time to time through SVB Leerink, acting as our agent (the "ATM Offering").
-As of March 31, 2021, we have sold an aggregate of 1,721,267 shares of common stock under the ATM Offering for net cash proceeds of \$9.3 million after deducting commissions and expenses of \$0.5 million.
+On June 5, 2020, we entered into a sales agreement with SVB Leerink LLC, or SVB Leerink, pursuant to which we may offer and sell shares of our common stock having an aggregate offering price of up to \$35 million from time to time through SVB Leerink, acting as our agent, or the ATM Offering.
+During the three and nine months ended September 30, 2020, the Company sold an aggregate of 1,253,597 and 1,658,861 shares, respectively, of its common stock under the ATM Offering for net cash proceeds of \$6.9 million and \$9.0 million, respectively, after deducting commissions and expenses of \$0.2 million and \$0.4 million, respectively.